Top 10 Wettest Places on Earth by Annual Rainfall

 Debundscha - Cameroon

-Debundscha is a village in the African country of Cameroon.
-It lies near the foot of Mount Cameroon, which is a 4,040 metres peak and one of the tallest in this continent.
-Due to the mountain peak blocking the flow of clouds, Debundscha receives a massive quantity of rains measured at an average of 10,299 millimetres.
-This place is known greatly for hikers and high altitude trekkers.
+Debundscha is a village in Cameroon, an African country.
+It lies near the foot of Mount Cameroon, a 4,040-meter peak and one of the tallest on this continent.
+Due to the mountain peak blocking the flow of clouds, Debundscha receives a massive quantity of rain, measured at an average of 10,299 millimeters.
+This place is significantly known for hikers and high-altitude trekkers.

 7. Big Bog, Maui – Hawaii